Healthy String of Hearts (Ceropegia woodii) in bright indirect, also known as String of Hearts

 String Of Hearts Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 String of Hearts grows best in Bright Indirect light and can tolerate medium, direct conditions.
-Keep light consistent for stronger growth and flowering.
+Keep String of Hearts light consistent for stronger growth and flowering.

 String of Hearts is listed as Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep String of Hearts out of reach when ingestion is a concern.

 String of Hearts does best in Cactus, All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.